Richard D. Ryder: Painism

 Ryder coined the term painism in 1990 to describe his position that all beings who feel pain deserve rights.
 He argues that painism can be seen as a third way between Peter Singer's utilitarian position and Tom Regan's deontological rights view.
 It combines the utilitarian view that moral status comes from the ability to feel pain with the rights-view prohibition on using others as a means to an end.
 He has criticised Regan's criterion for inherent worth, arguing that all beings who feel pain have inherent value.
 He has also criticised the utilitarian idea that exploitation of others can be justified if there is an overall gain in pleasure.
 He wrote in The Guardian in 2005: "One of the problems with the utilitarian view is that, for example, the sufferings of a gang-rape victim can be justified if the rape gives a greater sum total of pleasure to the rapists."
 Ryder argues that this is a problem because "consciousness ... is bounded by the boundaries of the individual.
-My pain and the pain of others are thus in separate categories; you cannot add or subtract them from each other."
-And because "[i]n any situation we should ... concern ourselves primarily with the pain of the individual who is the maximum sufferer."
+My pain and the pain of others are thus in separate categories; you cannot add or subtract them from each other. ...
+In any situation we should ... concern ourselves primarily with the pain of the individual who is the maximum sufferer."

-Ryder was featured in the 2012 speciesism movie, The Superior Human?, in which he describes his coining of the word "speciesism," and the principle of painism.
+Ryder was featured in the 2012 speciesism movie, The Superior Human?, in which he describes his coining of the word speciesism and the principle of painism.